leearmstrong/ElectricSidecar/README.md

 ## CI/CD Status

 The library has a comprehensive suite of unit tests that run on GitHub Actions.
-Currently the test suite is run on a simulated Intel based macOS v12.4.x
+Currently the test suite is run on a Intel based macOS v12.4.x running XCode 14.2.

 You can see the current build status of the `main` branch here: